ultraseedbox/USB-Docs/Tutorials and Guides/Kodi/Setting Up Kodi with USB and Google Drive.md

 * Next, create a folder somewhere on your device that you can save exported Google Drive `*.strm` files to.
   * In this example, `C:\Users\{username}\strm` is used.

-* Reopen your Google Drive add-on and browse through your account
+* Reopen your Google Drive add-on and browse through your account.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/image-1591559051423.png"></p>

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/image-1591559076662.png"></p>

-* Right click to the media folders you want to set.
-Right click it and select `export to .strm files...`
+* Right-click to the media folders you want to set.
+Right-click it and select `export to .strm files...`
 * Set the destination folder to the folder you set, which in this case is `C:\Users\{username}\strm`
-* Enable **Update library after export** and **Watch for changes in the Cloud folder** then click OK.
+* Enable **Update library after export** and **Watch for changes in the Cloud folder** then click **OK**.
 Let Kodi scan for all the files in your Google Drive folders.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/image-1591561568087.png"></p>